JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 !!! note "Familiarity with DynamicalSystems.jl and ModelingToolkit.jl"
     ConceptualClimateModels.jl uses [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/) for building the equations representing the climate model via **symbolic expressions**.
-It then on [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/dev/) to further analyze the models.
+It then uses [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/dev/) to further analyze the models.
 Familiarity with either package is good to have (but not mandatory), and will allow you to faster and better understand the concepts discussed here.

 ## Introductory example